safeperiodtracker/safeperiodtracker/README.md

 the project (and hopefully even then) there will NEVER be any features locked behind ads or payment.
 At some point, I might take donations.
 I might also add ads, but keep in mind they will be optional and turned off by default.
-If I do this, revenue will be used to advertise the app, donated to charities, or paid to contributors.
+If I do this, revenue will be used to advertise the app, donated to charities, or paid to contributors (not me).